cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/2021-01-01-GCP-Compute-migrate.md

 - benefits:
   - Take advantage of the cloud services for running the workloads you decide to migrate.
-    - <font color=red> flexibility, scalability, and lower computing costs </font>
+    - <font color=OrangeRed> flexibility, scalability, and lower computing costs </font>
   - Add specialized services to the computing resources tool kit.
-    - such as <font color=red> machine learning, content caching, data analysis, long-term storage, and IoT </font>
+    - such as <font color=OrangeRed> machine learning, content caching, data analysis, long-term storage, and IoT </font>

 - the adoption of hybrid architecture for powering distributed systems and services.